jaimealvarez/BlogApp/README.md

 **Database**

 The application uses the Microsoft.EntityFrameworkCore.InMemory database as the data does not need to persist beyond this technical test.
-This database is really simple to configure and access and offers all the features needed in this scenario.
+This database is really simple to configure and access, and offers all the features needed in this scenario.
 There is no database script as all structures are automatically created in run-time.

 # SOLUTION TO PART II